 Here’s the packages that Cox have to offer:

-At $59.99 a month, the Preferred 150 plan delivers speeds of up to 150Mbps for downloads and 10Mbps for upload.
-It’s a good option for smaller data heavy households or larger households that only do light browsing activities.
+At $59.99 a month, the Preferred 250 plan delivers speeds of up to 250Mbps for downloads and 10Mbps for upload.
+It’s a good option for smaller data-heavy households or larger households that only do light browsing activities.
 This is also the first plan that would be considered good for gamers, as it has enough bandwidth to eliminate lagging.

-The Ultimate Plan costs $79.99 per month and comes with 300Mbps download and 30Mbps upload speeds.
+The Ultimate Plan costs $79.99 per month and comes with 500Mbps download speeds as well as 10Mbps for uploads.
 It’s a good plan for gaming, streaming HD videos, and even for larger households with multiple data-heavy users.

 Cox Internet Gigablast